Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?

 \subsection{Correspondence Analysis: Dimensional Emotions and Action Units}

-We investigate the significance of different AUs for recognising dimensional emotions to reconcile the observations above regarding 3D face models' performance on emotion and AU estimation tasks.
+We investigate the significance of different AUs to recognising dimensional emotions, for reconciling the above observations regarding 3D face models' results on emotion and AU estimation tasks.
 To this end, we perform a simple linear regression analysis -- in which AU intensities are used as input features to predict their corresponding emotion labels.
 By comparing the coefficient values of different AUs, we interpret the importance of each AU in predicting the target emotion labels.
 For this purpose, we use a recently released in-the-wild emotion recognition corpus, Aff-wild-2~\cite{kollias2020analysing}, in which video data is annotated with both valence-arousal values and their corresponding AU occurrences.
-Although the Aff-Wild-2 dataset seems to be a more suitable candidate for the 3D face expression evaluation, it is composed of highly challenging, in-the-wild recording conditions.
-As depicted in \Cref{fig:affw2}, all the 3D face models evaluated in this work perform poorly on the Aff-wild-2 face images, except for EMOCA, which shows slightly better performance w.r.t. capturing the facial expressions.
-Rather than pushing the limits of 3D face models to perform well in such in-the-wild conditions, our focus here is to investigate the current status of existing 3D face alignment models where they could attain an acceptable shape-fitting performance.
+Although the Aff-Wild-2 dataset seems to be a more suitable candidate for the 3D face expression evaluation, it is composed of highly challenging, in-the-wild videos.
+As depicted in \Cref{fig:affw2}, the top 3 best performing 3D face models show poor reconstruction results on the Aff-wild-2 face images, except for EMOCA, which shows slightly better performance w.r.t. capturing facial expressions.
+Rather than pushing the limits of 3D face models to perform well in such in-the-wild conditions, our focus here is to investigate the current status of existing 3D face alignment models where they could attain acceptable shape-fitting performance.

-\Cref{fig:linear_vale} and \Cref{fig:linear_arou} illustrate AU wise regression coefficients for valence and arousal respectively.
-From these illustrations, we infer that the presence of AU 2 or AU 12 or the absence of AU 4 seems to be highly critical for predicting valence.
+\Cref{fig:linear_vale} and \Cref{fig:linear_arou} illustrate AU-wise regression coefficients for valence and arousal respectively.
+From these results, we can infer that the presence of AU 2 or AU 12 or the absence of AU 4 seems to be highly critical for predicting valence.
 Whereas for arousal prediction, the presence of AU 1 or AU 4 or AU 25 looks important.
-All four 3D face models perform well (see Group 1 in \Cref{tab:au_groups}) on at least one of the aforementioned AUs critical for valence and arousal prediction.
-Thus, the superior emotion recognition performance of the 3D face features is clearly explainable based on their relatively high ICC values for AU 4 (\Cref{tab:bp4d_test_results}) and AU 25 (\Cref{tab:disfa_results}).
+All five 3D face models perform well (see Group 1 in \Cref{tab:au_groups}) on at least one of the aforementioned AUs that seem critical for valence and arousal prediction.
+Thus, the superior emotion recognition performance of 3D face features is clearly explainable based on their relatively high ICC values for AU 4 (\Cref{tab:bp4d_test_results}) and AU 25 (\Cref{tab:disfa_results}).